artemnovichkov/Carting/README.md

 - Write your script, then run it using `$ marathon run <path-to-your-script>`.

 ## Todo
+ - [ ] Add support of multiple targets
+ - [ ] Add option for platform selection
  - [ ] Add option for adding new script
  - [ ] Unify errors
  - [ ] Write tests